notrueindian/jekyll/parliament-of-knives.md

 When making a proposal, a character declares the title of the proposal and explains their reasons behind proposing it.
 They also declare which stat they want the proposal to raise and which stat they want to lower.

-Example: “Proposal: Make Necromancy Legal [Aim: Increase Industry, Decrease Religion]”
+Example: *“Proposal: Make Necromancy Legal [Aim: Increase Industry, Decrease Religion]”*

 Note: It is up to the player to have their character justify the out of character choice of stats through roleplay in-character.
 In this example, they might do so by declaring that the interdiction against necromancy is religious but if we legalize the act, the undead can be made to work in factories.

-Note: Two characters from different parties can come together to make a Joint Proposal.
+Note: Two characters from different parties can come together to make a **Joint Proposal**.
 Joint Proposals are the same as Standard Proposals except they target two stats to increase and two stats to decrease.
 (They cannot increase or decrease the same stat twice.
 It has to name four stats.)
+Joint Proposals still only give Prestige to one person for proposing them.

+Once a Standard proposal is made, it needs at least two other characters to respond with a :thumbsup: emoji for the proposal to make it to the voting form.

 **Special Proposals**